Where did the Bible come from?

 What about the New Testament?

 The New Testament books initially included in the Antilegomena were Hebrews, James, 2 Peter, 2 and 3 John, Jude, and Revelation.
-Most of these were initially doubted on the grounds of authorship.
+Most of these books were initially doubted on the grounds of authorship.

 For example, until the early church fathers were convinced that John really wrote 2 and 3 John, they weren’t willing to say that it was God’s Word.
-All of these were initially questioned, but were eventually recognized as sacred Scripture.”
+All of these books were initially questioned, but were eventually recognized as sacred Scripture.”

 Next time we’re together, we’ll look at category #3 – Apocrypha.